Anteater: Profile and Information

 • The silk anteater (Cyclopes didactylus), which is about 35 cm (14 in) long

-• The Southern tamandua, also called collared anteater (Tamandua tetradactyla), is about 1.2 m (3 ft 11 in) long and Northern tamandua (Tamandua Mexicana) with similar dimensions
+• The Southern tamandua, also called collared anteater (Tamandua tetradactyla), is about 1.2 m (3 ft 11 in) long, and the Northern tamandua (Tamandua Mexicana) with similar dimensions.

 Evolution

 At one time, anteaters were thought to be related to aardvarks and pangolins because of their physical resemblance to those species.
-However, these resemblances have since been determined not to be an indication of a shared ancestor but of convergent evolution.
+However, these resemblances have since been determined not to indicate a shared ancestor but of convergent evolution.

-The explanation of why aardvarks are often generally referred to as “anteaters” is as a result of this similarity that includes muscular digging forearms, long tongues, and toothless, tube-like snouts, used for raiding termite mounds.
+Aardvarks are often referred to as “anteaters” because of this similarity, including muscular digging forearms, long tongues, and toothless, tube-like snouts used for raiding termite mounds.

-The pangolin has been labelled the “scaly anteater,” and the word “antbear” is a common expression for both the aardvark and the giant anteater.
+The pangolin has been labeled the “scaly anteater,” the word “antbear” is a common expression for both the aardvark and the giant anteater.

-All anteaters have elongated snouts fitted with a slender tongue that can be stretched to a length greater than the size of its head; they have lips but no teeth in their tube-shaped mouths.
+All anteaters have elongated snouts fitted with slender tongues that can be stretched to a length greater than their head; they have lips but no teeth in their tube-shaped mouths.

-They use their tall and curved foreclaws to break open ant and termite mounds, while their thick and long fur serves as protection against insect attacks.
+They use their tall and curved foreclaws to break open ant and termite mounds, while their thick and long fur protects against insect attacks.

 All species have a long prehensile tail, except the giant anteater.